-- Spoon a generous amount of corn salsa over burrito bowls with Cilantro Lime Rice and any of the recipes listed above for Chipotle night at home!
+- Chipotle Night at Home: Spoon a generous amount of corn salsa over my Chipotle Burrito Bowl copycat recipe with Cilantro Lime Rice and any of the proteins listed above for Chipotle night at home!

-- Serve it as a topping for Shredded Beef Tacos or Blackened Fish Tacos.
+- Tacos: Serve it as a topping for Shredded Beef Tacos or Blackened Fish Tacos.

-- It is delicious with grilled fish, my Blackened Mahi Mahi or Blackened Salmon.
+- Seafood: It is delicious with grilled fish, my Blackened Mahi Mahi or Blackened Salmon.

-- Add it to a party tray with guacamole, salsa, and plenty of tortilla chips.
+- Appetizer: Serve it as a dip on a party tray with Fully Loaded Guacamole, Blender Salsa, and plenty of tortilla chips.